kenjennings/Atari-Truchet/README.md

  * The tile pattern can be changed to the next pattern by using the right arrow, and previous pattern using the left arrow.
    (Tested on atari800 emulator running on a linux laptop and Altirra on a laptop running Windows.
 The arrow keys work fine.
 If you mess with the arrow key input mapping remember what you did to yourself.)

+* The program now has alternate images for the tile.
+The tile image can be changed by using the Up and Down Arrows.
+It does some mind blowing things.

 * Console Key Support:

-   Option = cycle to next base color
+** Option = cycle to next base color

-   Select = Toggle dark/light v dark/light for tiles
+** Select = Toggle dark/light v dark/light for tiles

-   Start  = Turn on the Attract mode (turned off by any regular keyboard key.)
+** Start  = Turn on the Attract mode (turned off by any regular keyboard key.)

 ---